YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 * Communication with users
 * The ps command and other UNIX system utilities

 *WHEN MANY PROCESSES ON A SYSTEM ARE HANGING*, determine if the hangs are confined to a particular application.
-If all applications are affected or if processes not using YottaDB databases are affected, the problem is not a database-specific problem, but something more general, such as a UNIX problem.
+If all applications are affected or if processes not using YottaDB databases are affected, the problem is not a database-specific problem but something more general, such as a UNIX problem.
 Refer to `section H6 <https://docs.yottadb.com/AdminOpsGuide/integrity.html#h6-unix-problems>`_.

 *WHEN ONLY ONE PROCESS IS HANGING*, find out whether that process is the only one using a particular YottaDB application.
 If it is the only process, start some appropriate second process and determine whether the second process is also affected.

 *IF A PROCESS HANGS WHILE OTHER PROCESSES ACCESSING THE SAME DATABASE CONTINUE TO PROCESS*, the problem is not a database problem.
 Refer to `section H8 <https://docs.yottadb.com/AdminOpsGuide/integrity.html#h8-application-problems>`_.

-*WHEN ONLY YottaDB PROCESSES RUNNING A PARTICULAR APPLICATION HANG*,the problem may be a database problem.
+*WHEN ONLY YottaDB PROCESSES RUNNING A PARTICULAR APPLICATION HANG*, the problem may be a database problem.

 Is the system "hung?"
 If so, consider the following additional questions: